Syllabus for Master's Programme in Materials Engineering

 Master's degree, 120 credits (Master of Science)

-In order to be entitle to a Master of Science (120 credits) the following requirements have to be fulfilled: Finished courses at the second cycle totalling 120 credits (two years of full time studies).
-Of the courses included 30 credits maximum is allowed to be at first cycle.
-However, courses already included in the underlying first cycle degree (i.e. Bachelor's degree) can not be included.
-In addition to this, a main field of study of at least 60 credits at second cycle, including a degree project of 30 credits minimum, is required.
+In order to be entitle to a Master of Science (120 credits) the following requirements have to be fulfilled: Completed courses totalling 120 credits (two years of full-time studies).
+Completed courses totalling 90 credits at the second cycle (advanced level), whereof at least 60 credits within the main field of study.
+At the most, 30 credits is allowed to be from the first cycle.
+Within the main field of study a degree project of 30 credits minimum, is required.

 Admission to a later part of the programme